perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ## Available settings

-The `Settings` section in the side bar is only present when a user has the `team-admin` role for a `team` that is responsible for a `system under test`.
+The `Settings` section in the side bar is only present when a user has the `team-member` role for a `team` that is responsible for a `system under test`.

 In Perfana, different configurations can be defined for a specific combination of test run properties.
 These properties are available in the `Test run selector` filter: `System under test`, `Test environment` and `Workload`.